MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 3. Double-click the computer, and then select the **Delegation** tab.
 4. Set the delegation settings to **Trust this computer for delegation to the specified services only**.
 Then select **Use any authentication protocol**.
 5. Select **Add**, and then select **Users or Computers**.
 6. Enter the service account that you're using for Power BI Report Server.
-This is the account you added the SPN to within the report server configuration.
+This account is the one you added the SPN to within the report server configuration.
 7. Click **OK**.
 8. To save the changes, click **OK** again.

-## Publish Power BI Report Server through Azure AD Application Proxy
+## Publish through Azure AD Application Proxy

 Now you're ready to configure Azure AD Application Proxy.